fishcus/KAP-manual/en/model/cube/table_index.en.md

 Those top columns in the order of SortBy list will get more benefits on efficiency when they are filter condition of queries.
 Thus, we suggest you arrange SortBy columns as the order of chance to be filter condition in your environment.
 Do not set too many SortBy columns, because tail columns have little help for performance, increasing overheads of table index building on the contrary.
 We also suggest you set a column of time to be the first in SortBy list, in order to get a better performance when processing time-related queries, which are very common.

-When configuring table index, you could set 1 column as ShardBy or simply do nothing.
+When you configure table index, you could set 1 column as ShardBy or simply do nothing.
 If you set a certain column as ShardBy column, the raw data will be sharded according to values of that column.
 If you don't explicitly specify an ShardBy column, sharding will be done considering of values in all columns.

-Selecting an appropriate ShardBy column could distribute raw data into multiple shards, thus increase concurrency, and finally get a better query performance.
-We suggest you choose columns with relatively large cardinalities as ShardBy column to prevent nonuniform distribution of data.
+Select an appropriate ShardBy column could distribute raw data into multiple shards, which can increase concurrency, and finally get a better query performance.
+We suggest you choose columns with relatively large cardinality as ShardBy column to prevent heterogeneous distribution of data.

 ### Encoding